Sp3rick/GroupHelp/README.md

     compress chats data stored on database
-    support all group help functions and more allow bot clone bot when user give a token
+    support all group help functions and more allow bot clone bot when user give a token add optionally an userbot (when active implement in tagResolver.js)